FloWuenne/fusion-benchmarking-scripts/03_setup_pipelines/README.md

     - `url`: The URL of the workflow repository on GitHub.
         Note: If you are using a private repository, you will need to ensure your repository credentials have been added to the Seqera Platform workspace where you are running the workflow.
     - `description`: A short description of the workflow.
     - `profile`: The profile to use for the workflow.
 For example, if you were using the `nf-core/rnaseq` workflow, you will need to set the `profile` to `test` or `test_full` depending on the tests you want to run.
+If you are not specifying a profile, you can remove this line.
     - `revision`: The revision of the workflow to use for the workflow.
-This is the branch name or the commit hash to use for the workflow.
+This is the branch name, tag or the commit hash to use for the workflow.
     - `params`: The parameters to use for the workflow.
 This is a list of parameters the workflow will use on the Launchpad.
 These can be specified as a list of key-value pairs inline or as a path to a file containing the parameters with the `params-file:` option.
     - `pre-run`: The pre-run script to use for the workflow.
 This is a path to a script that will be run before the workflow is run.
 This can be used to setup the workflow environment.
 We have commented out a pre-run script in the example YAML file.
     - `labels`: The labels to use for the workflow.
 This is a list of labels to use for the workflow.
 These can be used to organise the workflow runs in the Seqera Platform.